Climate neutral agriculture in Denmark

 Reducing air pollution saves billions of kroner

-When discussing how expensive the green transition becomes for the Danish society, it is important to consider more aspects than only the investments needed.
+When discussing how expensive the green transition becomes for Danish society, it is important to consider more aspects than the investments needed.

-Our results show that when looking solely on the saved health costs from the reduction in air pollution, the society can save 10 to 20 billion Danish kroner per year.
+Our results show that when looking solely at the saved health costs from the reduction in air pollution, society can save 10 to 20 billion Danish kroner per year.

-Several Danish studies estimates the cost of the transition to be approximately 13 to 26 billion Danish kroner a year from 2025 to the year when the transition is complete.
-These costs often do not include the savings for the society in terms of, e.g., less air pollution.
+Several Danish studies estimate the cost of transition to be approximately 13 to 26 billion Danish kroner a year from 2025 to the year when the transition is complete.
+These costs often do not include savings for society in terms of e.g., less air pollution.

 Read the full analysis (Danish):